awsdocs/aws-glue-developer-guide/doc_source/add-crawler.md

 When evaluating what to include or exclude in a crawl, a crawler starts by evaluating the required include path\.
 For every data store you want to crawl, you must specify a single include path\.

 For Amazon S3 data stores, the syntax is `bucket-name/folder-name/file-name.ext`\.
 To crawl all objects in a bucket, you specify `%` for the `folder-name/file-name.ext` part of the include path\.

 For JDBC data stores, the syntax is `database-name/schema-name/table-name`\.
 For database engines such as MySQL that don't have a `schema-name`, you can use `database-name/table-name` instead\.
-A percent sign \(`%`\) following the `schema-name` or `database-name` part of the path acts as a wildcard\.
+You can substitute the percent sign \(`%`\) for a schema or table in the include path to represent all schemas or all tables in a database\.
+You cannot substitute the percent sign \(`%`\) for database in the include path\.
 For example, an include path of `MyDatabase/MySchema/%` includes all tables in database `MyDatabase` and schema `MySchema`\.

 You can then exclude objects from the crawl that your include path would otherwise include by specifying one or more Unix\-style `glob` exclude patterns\.